Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Bibliographic comments

 \section{Bibliographic comments}

-A uniform classification of conjugacy classes of Weyl group elements from which one can obtain presentation (\ref{inv}) was suggested in \cite{C}.
+A uniform classification of conjugacy classes of Weyl group elements from which one can obtain presentation (\ref{inv}) was obtained in \cite{C}.

-The definition of systems of positive roots $\Delta_+^s$ associated to (conjugacy classes of) Weyl group elements was suggested in \cite{S6}.
+The definition of systems of positive roots $\Delta_+^s$ associated to (conjugacy classes of) Weyl group elements was introduced in \cite{S6}.
 It is based on a deep generalization of the results by Coxeter and Steinberg on the properties of the Coxeter elements.
 In our notation this corresponds to the case when $\gamma_1, \ldots, \gamma_{l'}$ is a set of simple roots in $\Delta$, so that according to (\ref{inv}) $s$ is a product of simple reflections, i.e. a Coxeter element.
 In this case there is a unique plane in $\h_{\mathbb{R}}$, called a Coxeter plane, on which $s$ acts by rotation by the angle $2\pi/h$, where $h$ is the Coxeter number of $\g$.
 This plane was introduced by Coxeter in book \cite{Cox}, and the pictures of root systems of Lie algebras of high ranks which one can find in many textbooks are obtained using orthogonal projections of roots onto these planes.
 The key observation is that all these projections are non--zero.
-Coxeter originally applied the above mentioned procedure to construct regular polytopes.
+Coxeter originally applied this property to study regular polytopes.

 Later in paper \cite{St1} Steinberg proved interesting properties of Coxeter elements using the properties of the action of Coxeter elements on Coxeter planes.

 The construction of the spectral decomposition for Weyl group elements in Proposition \ref{IM} suggested in \cite{S12} is a generalization of similar results on the properties of the Coxeter plane which can be found in \cite{Car}, Section 10.4.